fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 Buri is meant to be closer to a player stand-in character.
 The ability to save/load is meant to come from Buri’s ability to see and traverse the red strings of time.
 Buri, like the player, is self-aware about seeing the future when they reload a save, which is reflected in a couple dialogs being affected by reloading a scene.

 The ability to activate cheats is meant to be Buri possessing Artemy’s body.
-It’s supposed to be analogous to how fluid someone’s body can be in a dream, and also to a werewolf transformation where Artemy becomes unnaturally strong.
+It’s supposed to be analogous to how fluid someone’s body can be in a dream, and also to a werewolf transformation where Artemy becomes supernaturally strong.

 Activating cheats will also cause Buri to manifest more, and Buri dialog options to appear.
 These include dialog that’s **bolded** and dialog in …{bracketed format.}